Home > Support > Custom Page Sizes

 The screen shots in the PDF (above) show the steps on a PC, but it is still probably be worth a quick review by Mac users.

-I get very few requests for help from Mac users, but several Inklingo quilters use Mac, so there is always friendly help available in the Inklingo Yahoo group.
+I get very few requests for help from Mac users, but many Inklingo quilters use Mac, so there is always friendly help available in the Inklingo IO group (previously on Yahoo).